rahil-p/stack-exchange/README.md

 # stack-exchange
 This is an archive for any supplemental code used for Stack Exchange - Cross Validated.
-My profile can be found [here]  (https://bit.ly/2sg94FM).
+You can find my profile [here](https://bit.ly/2sg94FM).